-For your safety and the safety of others, we strongly encourage all visitors to purchase tickets in advance of your visit to ensure a no-touch or low-touch experience.
-Purchasing tickets ahead of your visit will also ensure you lock in our lowest admission rates, as all on-site ticket purchases, with the exception of youth admission, will now incur a $2 surcharge fee.
+We strongly encourage all visitors to purchase tickets in advance of your visit.
 If paying on-site, visitors are strongly encouraged to use a credit or debit card at checkout, taking advantage of our touchless payment systems.

 Phoenix Art Museum Members will not be required to reserve tickets in advance.
 Members will be required to show their Member cards at the admissions desk to obtain entrance.

 For assistance with online ticket purchases, email email@example.com.